rubymonsters/ruby-for-beginners/source/16-exercises/12-mailbox_html.md

 ## Exercise 12.1

 Ok, now to our exercise.
-We will basically start over with the same code again, except that our formatter class now will be called `MailboxHtmlFormatter`:
+We will  start over with the same code again, except that our formatter class now will be called `MailboxHtmlFormatter`.

+Copy your file `11-mailbox_text-1.rb` to `12-mailbox_html-1.rb` and change it like so.
+Then fill in the `MailboxHtmlFormatter` class.

 ```ruby
 class Email